 Why go?
 Popular pizzeria offering awesome artisan versions of the cheese-topped staple.

 Sometimes only a pizza will do, and The Oven is the Bath restaurant to provide it.
-This welcoming Neopolitan joint wood-fires its creations, perfecting their superior, springy dough in the process.
+This welcoming Neapolitan joint wood-fires its creations, perfecting their superior, springy dough in the process.
 Never stingy on the toppings, and quick to serve, The Oven is ideal for a quick lunch or post-work indulgence.
-It's also v.close to the Theatre Royal Bath and Ustinov Studio.
+It's also very close to the Theatre Royal Bath and Ustinov Studio.
 Mid-end.